 And I was just… I think I just became amazed at how living the Word is, and how much the Lord really uses it.
 And that’s when I said, “I want my kids to have this.”

-And so, at that point we had been doing some small memory things, like we were trying to do Scripture songs and things like that, and I just said, I want my kids to have like, that regular, something regular, something consistent, some system or something where the Word really becomes a part of them.
+And so, at that point we had been doing some Bible memory with my kids, like we were trying to do Scripture songs and things like that, and I just said, I want my kids to have like, that regular, something regular, something consistent, some system or something where the Word really becomes a part of them.
 Because I saw, I was like living out the blessing of maybe, five solid years of memorization.

 And, I think I had started because I thought it was a need but I didn’t realize how valuable it was until I was like, in that spot where I wasn’t getting the Word and the Lord was still feeding me.
 And it was like, I said, I want my kids to have that.
 So that was kind of like the beginning behind putting Write the Word on My Heart together.